Code-Institute-Submissions/ethereal-light/README.md

    2. [FFXIV Fan Kit](https://na.finalfantasyxiv.com/lodestone/special/fankit/smartphone_ringtone/)

 - ## Testing
+     1. Tested HTML code via [W3C Markup Validator](https://validator.w3.org/) and results show 1 warning where "The type attribute is unnecessary for JavaScript resources." was not necessary, I decided to keep this in as per the resource code.
+     2. Tested CSS via [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/) and results show 1 warning about imported style sheets are not checked in direct input and file upload modes but it's not affecting the site.

   ### Testing - Form Submission
     Testing was performed for the Form Submission to ensure that the form is filled out correctly and without empty fields.
      - An error message appears where there is an empty entry in "InGame Name" field.